 Email us to find out more about the Food Waste Valorisation programme.

-Join the quest to develop innovative agriculture and food solutions through technology – especially in key growth segments such as urban farming, aquaculture, alternative proteins and elderly nutrition.
+Join the quest to develop innovative agriculture and food solutions through technology – especially in key growth segments such as urban farming, aquaculture, alternative proteins.
 With a reliable intellectual property and standards framework, a pro-business environment and strong reputation for food safety, Singapore provides a conducive environment to nurture your startup, and serves as a landing pad for you to export your solutions to the region.

 In enhancing our local agri-food tech startups’ access to funding, Enterprise Singapore’s investment arm, SEEDS Capital, has also appointed seven co-investment partners in 2019, catalysing more than S$90 million worth of investments into deep tech and early stage agri-food tech startups.